sukritsingh/cardsReader/README.md

 ## Usage

-CARDS-Reader was built with the enspara package in mind, specifically to analyze the CARDS output from enspara.
+CARDS-reader was built with the enspara package in mind, specifically to analyze CARDS output from enspara.

 ## References